 Triple Crown Reading Programs

-In addition, we will also share the 10 picture books on the Crown Gallery Award list with our kindergarten, 1st, and 2nd grade students.
+In addition, the ten picture books on the Crown Gallery Award list are being shared during storytime with students in kindergarten through 2nd grade.

 Our library also offers access for parents, who will especially enjoy the library's materials on parenting and Christian living, in addition to the collection of Christian fiction and videos.
+The library also has a varied collection of children's and young adult audiobooks in CD format, which may be borrowed by students in third grade through 12th grade.
 Library Online Catalog and Resources

 The LCS library subscribes to a variety of online databases for the use of students, faculty, staff, and parents accessible from any computer.
 Passwords are available to all students in grades 5 through 12 and to parents.
 Login to myLiberty and visit the Library Resource board for access.